Join the millions of drivers who have compared local prices to book.

 The average UK car radiator repair costs around £200, with prices ranging from £150 to £400.
 The price will vary depending on your vehicle and the extent of the problem.

-As one of the UK’s leading MOT and service comparison sites, we’re dedicated to helping drivers save money on their car maintenance.
+As the UK’s leading garage comparison site, we’re dedicated to helping drivers save money on their car maintenance.
 Here are just some of the ways we keep you in control of booking your visual inspection for a radiator repair:

 Honest Reviews & Ratings.
 See what like-minded drivers have to say about every garage on our comparison site to help inform your decision.
 Always unfiltered and unedited for transparency.